 f.
-Plagiarism
+Plagiarism and cheating

-Plagiarism will not be tolerated.
+Neither plagiarism nor cheating will be tolerated.
 The detection of any plagiarism in a submitted assignment, whether the material was plagiarized from another student, website, online article, book, or any other source, forfeits the right of the student to receive a grade other than zero for that assignment.
-The instructor reserves the right to assign a grade other than zero for the assignment should he deem such leniency to be appropriate in light of the amount of plagiarism involved, and also based upon other potentially mitigating factors that may arise.
-Furthermore, the instructor reserves the right to assign a failing final grade for the entire course to any student who has committed any amount of plagiarism - regardless of the student's performance on any other graded coursework.
+The detection of any cheating forfeits the right of the student to receive a grade other than zero for the assignment, quiz, or examination involved.
+In cases of plagiarism or cheating the instructor reserves the right to assign a grade other than zero for the assignment, quiz, or examination should he deem such leniency to be appropriate in light of the amount of plagiarism or cheating involved, and also based upon other potentially mitigating factors that may arise.
+Furthermore, the instructor reserves the right to assign a failing final grade for the entire course to any student who has committed any amount of plagiarism or cheating - regardless of the student's performance on any other graded coursework.